Kings Cross, London WC1H 9HQ

 and Diversity Consultant, University of Cambridge

-We will hear four quick-fire keynotes on emerging issues or challenges institutions have overcome, as well as updates from sector-wide organisations.
-Delegates will then split into groups to discuss one topic in more detail.
-Topics will include a focus on sexual harassment, online harassment and racial harassment.
+We will hear quick-fire keynotes on emerging issues or challenges institutions have overcome, as well as updates from sector-wide organisations.
+Delegates will then split into groups and select one topic to discuss in more detail.

 This session will look at the whole university approach to tackling violence, harassment and hate incidents.